ansonkwokth/ContKukanovSOR/README.md

 The core idea is to compute optimal order allocations under varying market conditions—specifically different ask prices and volumes—based on historical L1 data.
 The framework supports:
 - Easy addition of new or baseline strategies under the `strategies/` directory
 - Modular backtesting (`backtest.py`) that outputs a summary of performance and corresponding visual plots.
 The backtest loop is designed to support easy integration of multiple baseline strategies for side-by-side comparison.
+- Configurable optimizer settings via `optimize_config`, allowing you to define the optimizer parameters easily.

-You can run a basic backtest using: `python3 backtest.py -f data/l1_day.csv`.
+You can run a basic backtest using: `python3 backtest.py -f data/l1_day.csv` with the default paramter without optimization.
 Moreover, the script also accepts additional flexible parameters for more customized runs.
 To view all available options, use: `python3 backtest.py -h`

 ```
 usage: backtest.py [-h] -f FILE [--lambda_over LAMBDA_OVER] [--lambda_under LAMBDA_UNDER] [--theta_queue THETA_QUEUE] [--order_size ORDER_SIZE]
-                   [--fee FEE] [--rebate REBATE] [--optimize OPTIMIZE] [--early_stop EARLY_STOP] [--plot_path PLOT_PATH]
+                   [--fee FEE] [--rebate REBATE] [--optimize_config OPTIMIZE_CONFIG] [--early_stop EARLY_STOP] [--plot_path PLOT_PATH]
 ```

 Note: In this setup, the fee and rebate are the same across all venues.
 An improvement can be made by creating a configuration file for venue-specific information, which could then be imported into the backtest script for more granular control.
 Then the path to configuration file can be the new argument.